 In addition, the gallery houses art at the AC Hotel downtown.
 The hotel showcases modern pieces created by internationally-renowned artists associated with Black Mountain College.
 A total of 40 works, curated by The Johnson Collection, is on display at the AC Hotel’s first floor and mezzanine.

-The Johnson Collection is open Wed.-Fri.: 12 – 4 PM, and from 5-8 PM on the third Thursday of each month for ArtWalk.
+The Johnson Collection is open Wed.-Sat.: 12 – 4 PM, and from 5-8 PM on the third Thursday of each month for ArtWalk.

 Lastly, a trip to The Children’s Museum of the Upstate – Spartanburg is perfect for families with children looking for some fun adventure.

 Note: To ensure a safe environment, you’ll need to book an entry-time ticket to access the museum.
 Get yours here.